 Immigrant Integration Fund

-Read more about our current Immigrant Integration Fund Grantees.
+Read more about our current grantees on the Immigrant Integration Fund page.

 Objective One: Strengthen the legal services infrastructure and access to legal services, naturalization, and citizenship services for low-income immigrants and refugees.

-- Support collaborative efforts among providers that expand the provision of immigrant legal and citizenship services and create information sharing and learning opportunities
+- Support collaborative efforts among providers that expand the provision of immigration legal and citizenship services, and create information sharing and learning opportunities.

 Objective Two: Support civic engagement and policy reforms that will increase the economic security and active citizenship of immigrant communities.

-- Support organizing, policy advocacy, and coalition building that generate support for federal immigration reform, as well as state and local policies promoting immigrant civil rights and integration
+- Support community-led organizing, policy advocacy, and coalition building that generate support for federal immigration reform, as well as state and local policies that promote immigrant civil rights and integration.

-- Support immigrant leadership development and nonpartisan voter engagement programs primarily focused on immigrant communities
+- Support immigrant leadership development and nonpartisan voter engagement programs that primarily focus on immigrant communities.

-- Support immigrant youth organizing that strengthens civic engagement and policy advocacy
+- Support immigrant youth organizing efforts that strengthen civic engagement and policy advocacy.

 For more information about the Immigrant Integration Fund Program at The San Francisco Foundation, please contact us at 415.733.8500.